 With 51 AF points across the frame, the D300s gives a good degree of flexibility, however, the ISO max out at 3200.
 But this isn’t really a problem is you aren’t a low-light shooter.

 It is suggested by the critics to check the shutter count of any second-hand D300S cameras before buying them.

 Canon EOS 700D is one of the few models that can be purchased brand new way cheaper than a second-hand version thanks to some amazing deals available at the moment.

 Although the price difference here isn’t as dramatic as between some of the older and newer professional models, it’s still enough of a difference to consider the older model if you’re on a budget.

 Canon is currently the leader of the megapixel race after trailing behind Nikon for a couple of years.
-The new 5DS has a whooping 50.6 million pixel sensor.
+The new 5DS has a whopping 50.6 million pixel sensor.

 But broadly speaking, such huge pixel count isn’t required by the average photographer who sticks to printing at A3 or below unless they often want to heavily crop.
 Then there’s the issue of super large files.

 Instead, they can go for the still brilliant 5D Mark III which is still a current model in Canon’s line-up for a much cheaper price, especially if they are going for second-hand.